 - Earn at least 1 sale per month by December 31st

-Anyway, I hope you have a safe and healthy 2022!
+I hope you have a safe, healthy, curious, and playful 2023!
 Happy New Year!